Dense Pneumatic Conveying#

 Note that, since the mesh is cylindrical, set expand particle-wall contact search = true

 .
-Details on this in the DEM mesh parameters guide.
+For further details, refer to DEM mesh parameters guide.

 A cross-section of the resulting mesh is presented in the following figure.